A223D/A223D/README.md

   * May send push notifications to phone/computer
 * Cloud managed store display tags for products showing videos of products working in live-settings
   * Using LCD displays + ESP32
-* Cloud managed hospital room dislpay using e-paper technology
+* Cloud managed hospital room display using e-paper technology
 * Animated icons on small black-and-white OLED displays
   * Might use [LovyanGFX](https://github.com/lovyan03/LovyanGFX) as a base
 * AdafruitGFX port of SSD1315